Replay Protection

 Hash register

-To prevent the replay of both these transactions we will rely on a set of already processed transactions' digests that will be kept in storage.
-These digests will be computed on the unsigned transactions, to support replay protection even for multisigned transactions: in this case, if hashes were taken from the signed transactions, a different set of signatures on the same tx would produce a different hash, effectively allowing for a replay.
-To support this, we'll first need to update the WrapperTx hash field to contain the hash of the unsigned inner tx, instead of the signed one: this doesn't affect the overall safety of Namada (since the wrapper is still signed over all of its bytes, including the inner signature) and allows for early replay attack checks in mempool and at wrapper block-inclusion time.
-Additionally, we need a subspace in storage headed by a ReplayProtection internal address:
+To prevent the replay of both these transactions, reliance is placed on a set of digests from already processed transactions that are kept in storage.
+These digests are computed on the unsigned transactions, to support replay protection even for multisigned transactions.
+In this case, using hashes from the signed transactions would result in a different hash for a different set of signatures on the same transaction, allowing for a replay.
+To achieve this, the WrapperTx hash field contains the hash of the unsigned inner transaction, instead of the signed one.
+This change does not impact the overall safety of Namada, as the wrapper is still signed over all its bytes, including the inner signature.
+The modification also allows for early replay attack checks in the mempool and during wrapper block-inclusion.

 /\$ReplayProtectionAddress/\$tx0_hash: None